-QEEP™ by Quantropi: A Reliable, Industry-ready Alternative to PQC and QKD
+Quantropi’s TrUE Quantum-Safe Cybersecurity Solutions: Reliable, Industry-ready Alternatives to PQC and QKD

 Research into quantum cryptography or Quantum Key Distribution (QKD), as well as quantum-safe cryptography or Post-Quantum Cryptography (PQC), has been going on for over 20 years.
 However, these methods have several physical and technical limitations that render them impractical for mass commercialization.

 Although provably secure, QKD is incompatible with the Internet’s existing infrastructure, requiring cost-prohibitive investments in new hardware for a real-world implementation.
 PQC relies on computational difficulty; as quantum computing capacity increases, the bar will be continually raised for PQC algorithms to stay ahead of the quantum threat – a cat and mouse game of sorts – crypto complexity increases so the computational (and power) requirements also increase (to fend off advancements in QC).

 For organizations looking for an affordable, Internet-ready solution to protect their long-life data, these approaches fall far short.